Want to learn new ways to make extra money?

 Allow yourself time off to relax and do things that bring you joy.
 If your excuse for working long hours is that you enjoy what you do and find it fulfilling, then find something else you can enjoy, like starting a new hobby or setting a new goal.

 Being a “Yes” man may make you popular with the crowd, but it won’t help you perfect your golf swing (the golf swing you never have time to practice because you’re always helping Susan with her spreadsheets).

-Saying no can be challenging, but at some point, we all have to accept that we can’t be everything to everyone.
-The more things you say “no” to, the more time and effort you can commit to your yeses.
+Saying no can be challenging, but at some point, you have to accept that you can’t be everything to everyone.
+The more things you say “no,” the more time and effort you can commit to your yeses.